jvargh7/imt-dataproduct-parsers-R/README.md

 # IMT Dataproduct Parsers

+## Pipeline
+1. Update .Rprofile with Sys.info()["user"] and paths to the data.
+2. Run imt-dataproduct-pipeline.R by clicking 'Source' at the top-right.
+3. Resolve any dependencies by installing packages using install.packages("<name of package>")

 ## Codebook: controller_summary.csv
 This is the output from analysis/ida01_controller summary.R and functions/nct05386849.R, consisting of primary and secondary trial outcomes.